 WHY have TWO websites for such a tiny town?
-When we first thought about a website, we approached the town selectmen to see if they wanted a free website, and their answer was no. Well, we started one anyway, for the entire community, as a hobby.
-About two years ago, the town decided to fund an "official" website - a decision we support 100%.
+When we first thought about a website, we approached the town selectmen to see if they wanted a free website, and their answer was no. As a hobby, we started one anyway, for the entire community.
+About three or four years ago, the town decided to fund an "official" website - a decision we support 100%.
 We think every town should have an "official" site.
 This one will continue as a hobby, with content that is not "official", like lots of pictures of events, but now you have two sources to choose from, depending on what you're looking for.
 And by the way, there are not only 2 websites for Monroe - the school has another site, and there are at least half a dozen Facebook pages, a Twitter feed, and an Instagram feed, too!
 Remember, anyone can start a website - it's not hard - give it a try!
 We like Weebly, but there are lots of other "free" providers out there.

 Content comes from various sources, including directly from town government, announcements that are sent to us, things we pick up by living in town, or even by reading the Bridge Weekly!
 We don't always post what is sent to us.
 Sometimes that is because the content is not local.
-Folks do send us notes about interesting things happening down in Hanover, or up in St. Johnsbury, for example, but we have deliberately chosen to keep this site as local as possible.
+Folks do send us notes about interesting things happening down in Hanover, or up in St. Johnsbury, for example, but we often choose not to use them, trying to keep content as local as possible.
 That doesn't mean we don't post things outside of Monroe - but we do so with quite careful deliberation.
 Events in McIndoes, for example, get posted because we believe many people in town have a strong connection to McIndoes, having either gone to school there or having a parent who did.
 The North Haverhill Fair gets posted because many of our town's children participate in 4H events that happen at the fair.
 North Country Chorus events get posted because there are some folks from Monroe in the Chorus, and so forth.